AdobeDocs/media-analytics.en/help/reporting/dimensions/ad.md

 >[!ENDSHADEBOX]

-The **Ad** dimension reports each unique ad played, keyed by the ad ID set on `media.adStart`.
+The **Ad** dimension reports each unique ad played, keyed by the ad ID set on [ad start](/help/implementation/events/ads/ad-start.md).
 The dimension is the primary breakdown for ad reporting and the join key for ad-level classifications such as Ad name, Ad length, and Creative ID.

 ## How this dimension is populated

-Ad is set by the player on every `media.adStart` event as a stable identifier for the ad.
+Ad is set by the player on every [ad start](/help/implementation/events/ads/ad-start.md) event as a stable identifier for the ad.

 | Reporting system | Source |
 | --- | --- |